jurassiscripts/velociraptor/README.md

 $ vr export start
 ```

-to export the `start` script, together with its env variables, deno cli options etc. Now you can execute it by running
+to export the `start` script.
+Now you can execute it by running

 ```sh
 $ ./bin/start [ARGS]...